David Evennett: Bexleyheath and Crayford

 He contested the newly drawn Bexleyheath and Crayford seat in 1997, but lost to Labour's Nigel Beard by 3,415 votes.
 He narrowly lost to Beard again at the 2001 general election but reduced his majority to 1,475.
 He was re-elected to Parliament for Bexleyheath and Crayford at the 2005 general election, ousting Beard by 4,551 votes.
 By winning back a seat which, albeit after boundary changes, he had lost in 1997, he became the only MP to have lost his seat in the Labour landslide of 1997, fought the same seat unsuccessfully in 2001 and then to have fought and won it back at the second attempt.

 Following his re-election in 2005, he was made a member of the Education & Skills Select Committee and was appointed as an Opposition Whip by Michael Howard, and remained a whip under the new leadership of David Cameron.
 In January 2009, he was appointed Shadow Minister for Skills in the Conservative Innovation, Universities and Skills team.

 At the 2010 general election he was returned with a majority of 10,344, and was appointed PPS to Michael Gove, Secretary of State for Education.
 In 2012, he was appointed Lord Commissioner of HM Treasury (Government Whip) and remained in the role until January 2018.

 In March 2015, he was appointed to the Privy Council of the United Kingdom and therefore granted the title The Right Honourable.

 From January 2016 to July 2016, he was the Acting Parliamentary Under-Secretary of State for Sport, Tourism and Heritage, to cover the maternity leave of Tracey Crouch.

 On 18 May 2018, it was announced that David Evennett would be knighted.

-In July 2019, the new Prime Minister Boris Johnson appointed Evennett as a Vice Chairman of the Conservative Party.
+In July 2019, the Prime Minister Boris Johnson appointed Evennett as a Vice Chairman of the Conservative Party.

 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Evennett announced that he would be supporting the Prime Minister.

+On 24 May 2024, Evennett announced that he did not plan to stand for re-election in the 2024 general election.